 - Distracting visitors from your primary objective

-I’ll explore each of them in-depth later on but understand that you won’t know why your landing page doesn’t convert until you start collecting data.
+I’ll explore each of them in-depth later, but understand that you won’t know why your landing page doesn’t convert until you collect data.
 I’ll show you how in a minute.

 What Is a Good Landing Page Conversion Rate?

-The best landing pages convert at rates of up to 27.4 percent.
-But not many landing pages actually fall into that category.
+The best landing pages convert at rates of 15 percent or more.
+But not many landing pages fall into that category.
 It is much more common for most businesses and product brands to have actual conversion rates anywhere between 2 to 6%.
 And yes, there are many landing pages that don’t even convert at that level.
 Ouch!

-There should be a strong correlation between your web traffic and your conversion rates.
+There should be a strong correlation between your web traffic and conversion rates.
 If your web traffic grows, you should convert more visitors.
 Of course, it doesn’t always happen that way.
-What if you’re getting high-quality traffic from Google search, but you’re still not seeing conversions?
+What if you’re getting high-quality traffic from Google search but still not seeing conversions?

-A negative correlation between traffic and conversions means something is wrong with your landing page, your offer, your product, or any combination of these.
+A negative correlation between traffic and conversions means something is wrong with your landing page, offer, product, or combination.

 - Landing page: The design, framework, imagery, or other qualities of your landing page turns off readers for some reason.